aliyun/terraform-provider-alibabacloudstack/website/docs/d/slb_zones.html.markdown

 ---
 subcategory: "Server Load Balancer (SLB)"
-layout: "apsarastack"
+layout: "alibabacloudstack"
-page_title: "Apsarastack: apsarastack_slb_zones"
+page_title: "Alibabacloudstack: alibabacloudstack_slb_zones"
-sidebar_current: "docs-apsarastack-datasource-slb-zones"
+sidebar_current: "docs-alibabacloudstack-datasource-slb-zones"
 description: |-
-    Provides a list of availability zones for SLB that can be used by an ApsaraStack Cloud account.
+    Provides a list of availability zones for SLB that can be used by an AlibabacloudStack Cloud account.
 ---

-# apsarastack\_slb\_zones
+# alibabacloudstack\_slb\_zones

-This data source provides availability zones for SLB that can be accessed by an ApsaraStack Cloud account within the region configured in the provider.
+This data source provides availability zones for SLB that can be accessed by an AlibabacloudStack Cloud account within the region configured in the provider.

 ## Example Usage

 ```
 # Declare the data source
-data "apsarastack_slb_zones" "zones_ids" {}
+data "alibabacloudstack_slb_zones" "zones_ids" {}

 output "slb_zones" {
-  value = data.apsarastack_slb_zones.zones_ids.*
+  value = data.alibabacloudstack_slb_zones.zones_ids.*
 }
 ```